Skip to main content

 Radiation and/or chemo: Radiation therapy and/or chemo may shrink or slow the growth of the cancer for a time.
 When chemo is given alone (without radiation) the drugs cisplatin and gemcitabine are often used.
 When chemo is given with radiation, 5-FU is the drug most often used.

-Chemo plus immunotherapy: For advanced bile duct cancers that can’t be removed completely, another option might be chemo (cisplatin and gemcitabine) plus the immunotherapy drug pembrolizumab (Keytruda).
+Chemo plus immunotherapy: For advanced bile duct cancers that can’t be removed completely, another option might be chemo (cisplatin and gemcitabine), plus the immunotherapy such as pembrolizumab (Keytruda) or Durvalumab (Imfinzi).

-Targeted therapy: For advanced bile duct cancers that have an FGFR2 or IDH1 gene mutation (change) and have grown after at least one other treatment, targeted therapy drugs might be an option.
+Targeted therapy: For advanced bile duct cancers that have specific gene mutations (gene changes), targeted therapy drugs might be an option.

-Ablation: For bile duct cancers within the liver, ablation using extreme heat (radiofrequency ablation) or cold (cryotherapy) may help control the tumors.
+Ablation: For bile duct cancers within the liver, ablation using extreme heat (radiofrequency ablation) or cold (cryotherapy) or alcohol (alcohol ablation) might help control the tumors.
 But almost all of these cancers will start to grow again in the future.

-Clinical trials: For people looking to continue to try to treat the cancer, taking part in clinical trials of newer treatments may be an option.
-This way patients can get the best treatment available now and may also get the treatments that are thought to be even better.
+Clinical trials: For people who want to continue trying to treat the cancer, taking part in clinical trials of newer treatments may be an option.
+This way patients can get the best treatment available now and may also get treatments that are thought to be even better.

 Much of the focus of treating people with unresectable cancers is on relieving symptoms from the cancer.
 Two of the most important problems are bile duct blockage (which can lead to jaundice, itching, and other symptoms) and pain.